We have all heard warnings about electricity risks at some point in our lives. But,…

 All employees have the right to safe and healthy working conditions.
-The Occupational Safety and Health Administration (OSHA) issues guidelines and regulations to employers, with the purpose of protecting workers from toxic exposure at work.
+Since the 1970s, the Occupational Safety and Health Administration (OSHA) issued guidelines and regulations to employers, with the purpose of protecting workers from toxic exposure at work.

 Common chemical exposure risks include

-Chemicals may enter the body through four major routes.
+Chemicals may enter the body through four significant routes.

-Once the chemical has entered the body, it can be distributed to anywhere in the body by the bloodstream.
-Regardless of the way the way the chemical enters the body, they can attack and harm any organ.
+Once the chemical has entered the body, it can be distributed anywhere in the body by the bloodstream.
+Regardless of the way the chemical enters the body, it can attack and harm any organ.